by Marie Bruun Yde and Signe Sophie Bøggild

 openhagen er en kollektiv blog, et digitalt tidsskrift eller en åben platform.
 Det handler om byen, om at forandre det urbane rum og de tanker vi gør os, mens vi gør det.

-Lessons from 6 December, 2008 › After the Greek Riots
+Occupied London #5 in German › After the Greek Riots